 Weight: empty 950 lb, gross 2,250 lb.
-Ceiling: 25,000 ft.

-Performance: cruise speed 80 mph, up to 138 mph, endurance 24 hours (460 miles with 16 hours on sta-
+Performance: cruise speed 80 mph, up to 138 mph, endurance 24 hr (460 miles with 16 hr on station)

 Armament: Two Hellfire missiles on multispectral targeting system (MTS)-equipped vehicles.
-COMMENTARY

-USAF has activated three Predator squadrons, the 11th, 15th, and 17th RS.
-The 11th conducts mission qualification training, as well as operational deployments.
-The Predator system includes four air vehicles, a ground control station, satellite link, and about 55 personnel for 24-hour operations.
-The Predator crew comprises a pilot and two sensor operators
+Operated by the 11th, 15th, and 17th RSs, the Predator UAV has evolved into a known and trusted component in USAF's warfighting inventory.
+The Predator system includes four air vehicles, a ground control station, satellite link, and about 55 personnel for 24hour operations.
+The Predator crew comprises a pilot and two sensor operators.

 DOD first used the advanced concept technology demonstration (ACTD) Predator in 1995 to support Provide Promise.
-In 1997, DOD named USAF to take over the Predator program.
-In 1999, while the UAV was still in development, USAF began to deploy the system operationally for surveillance missions over Bosnia and Iraq.
-In July 2001, USAF successfully experimented with Predators armed with Hellfire missiles.
-In Enduring Freedom, Predators provided live video feeds directly to AC-130 gunships, and Hellfire-armed Predators struck time sensitive targets.
-USAF changed the designation for Predator A to MQ-1 to denote its multimission capability for both reconnaissance and strike.
+In 1997, USAF took over the Preda-tor program, and in 1999, while the UAV was still in development, the service deployed the system operationally for surveillance missions over Bosnia and Iraq.
+In July 2001, USAF successfully experimented with Predators armed with Hellfire missiles, and the system has since been used to attack targets in

-MQ-1 designates the weaponized Predator A. It car-
+Afghanistan, Yemen, and Iraq.
+USAF changed the designation for Predator A to MQ-1 to denote its multimission capability for both reconnaissance and retirement.

-ries an MTS sensor ball supplied by Raytheon in place of the Wescam sensor ball.
-The MTS provides a laser target designator with EO/IR sensors in a single package, where, previously one video camera had to be removed to house a laser designator.
+MQ-1 designates the weaponized Predator A. It carries an MTS sensor ball supplied by Raytheon in place of the Wescam sensor ball.
+The MTS provides a laser target designator with EO/IR sensors in a single package, where, previously, one video camera had to be removed to house a laser designator.
 The SAR is removed to make room for some of the laser designator equipment.
-The MQ-1 can carry two Hellfire antitank

-RQ-1A designates the ACTD version of Predator A, all of which are slated to retire soon.
+RQ-1A.
+The ACTD version of Predator A; slated for

-RQ-1B, the reconnaissance-only version of Predator A, has an internal 450-lb surveillance payload that includes two EO and one IR video cameras carried in a ball-shaped turret under the nose and produced by Wescam.
+RQ-1B.
+The reconnaissance-only version of Predator A, with an internal 450-lb surveillance payload that includes two EO and one IR video cameras carried in a ball-shaped turret under the nose and produced by Wescam.
 The internal sensor payload also includes a SAR still imagery camera for a day/night, all-weather reconnaissance capability.
 USAF is retrofitting most RQ-1Bs to MQ-1 status.

-MQ-9 Predator B
+MQ-9

 Brief: A high-altitude, long-endurance UAV, flown remotely.
-Joint force commander multimission asset combining imagery sensors with expanded strike capability.
+Joint force commander multimission asset combining imagery sensors with expanded strike capa-

-Function: Unmanned reconnaissance aircraft.
+Function: Unmanned reconnaissance and strike aircraft